owlcms/owlcms4/docs/2100PreCompetitionSetup.md

 ### Time Zone Configuration

-When running in the cloud, you need to set the time zone so it matches the competition schedule.
+When running in the cloud, you should the time zone so it matches the competition schedule.

 ![70](nimg/2100PreCompetitionSetup/70.png)